What is Osteopathy?

 What will your first appointment involve?

-Your first appointment will last a minimum of 60 minutes.
+Your first appointment will be between 60 and 90 minutes.
 You will be asked to give a full and detailed medical history, so that we can understand the cause of your symptoms and whether it is safe for you to be treated here.

 You will then be asked to undress, usually to your underwear, so that we can assess your body as a whole.
 You will be asked to do some movements so that we can see how your body moves and we will usually do some further examination to decide what the problem is.